evanx/chronica/README.md

 ## Chronica - a Node daemon to monitor urls

-This is a minimal solution for monitoring URL status (200 or not).
+This is a minimal solution for monitoring HTTP URL status (200 or not), JSON and HTML content.

-At a specified interval e.g. 45 seconds, we send an HTTP HEAD request to each URL.
+For URL status monitoring, at a specified interval e.g. 45 seconds, we send an HTTP HEAD request to each URL.

 A single YAML configuration file is used.
 There is no database, and no history.